Ahmed Johnson: Debut (1995–1996)

-came on the October 23, 1995, episode of Raw.
+Norris made his first appearance in the World Wrestling Federation (WWF) on July 15, 1995, wrestling on a house show in Houston, Texas.
+Competing as Tony Norris, he defeated Rico Suave.

+After being signed to a contract by the WWF, he made his first appearance under the ring name "Ahmed Johnson" at In Your House 3 on September 24, 1995, in Saginaw, Michigan, defeating Skip in a dark match.
 Prior to his first televised match, he appeared at the end of a Raw taping by entering a post-match brawl and slamming Yokozuna.
-He made his pay-per-view debut at Survivor Series, as the team of Razor Ramon, Yokozuna, Owen Hart, and Dean Douglas took on the team of Johnson, Shawn Michaels, Sid, and The British Bulldog.
+His televised debut came on the October 23, 1995, episode of Raw.
+He made his pay-per-view debut at Survivor Series in November 1995, as the team of Razor Ramon, Yokozuna, Owen Hart, and Dean Douglas took on the team of Johnson, Shawn Michaels, Sid, and British Bulldog.
 In the end, Johnson, Michaels, and Bulldog won the match as the survivors of their team, with Johnson eliminating both Owen Hart and Yokozuna by pinfall.

-At Season's Beatings on December 17, Johnson defeated Buddy Landel (who replaced Dean Douglas) in only 42 seconds.
+At In Your House 5 in December 1995, Johnson defeated Buddy Landel (substituting for Dean Douglas) in 42 seconds.
 After the match, Johnson was interviewed by Jerry Lawler, at which time Lawler distracted him in order for Jeff Jarrett to attack him, starting a feud between the two in the process.
-At the 1996 Royal Rumble, Johnson defeated Jarrett by disqualification after Jarrett struck him with a guitar (causing Johnson to be hospitalized for a concussion).
-At WrestleMania XII, Camp Cornette (Vader, Owen Hart, and The British Bulldog) took on the team of Johnson, Yokozuna, and Jake "The Snake" Roberts.
-Camp Cornette won when Vader pinned Roberts with the Vader Bomb.
-At Good Friends, Better Enemies on April 28, Roberts and Johnson teamed up to take on Hart and Bulldog.
-While Jim Cornette had the referee distracted, Bulldog hit him in the knee with Cornette's tennis racket; he then forced Roberts to submit with a single leg Boston crab.
-After the match, Roberts and Johnson attempted to put Roberts' python, Revelations, on Cornette, but Hart pulled Cornette out of the ring.
-Johnson's first accomplishment came when he won the first WWF Kuwait Cup Tournament held on May 12, 1996, in Kuwait City.
-He defeated Hunter Hearst Helmsley in the finals to become its very first winner.
+At the Royal Rumble in January 1996, Johnson defeated Jarrett by disqualification after Jarrett struck him with a guitar (causing Johnson to be hospitalized for a concussion).
+At WrestleMania XII, the team of Johnson, Yokozuna, and Jake "The Snake" Roberts faced Camp Cornette; Camp Cornette won when Vader pinned Roberts with the Vader Bomb.
+At In Your House 7: Good Friends, Better Enemies in April 1996, Roberts and Johnson teamed up to take on Hart and British Bulldog.
+While Jim Cornette had the referee distracted, British Bulldog hit him in the knee with Cornette's tennis racket; he then forced Roberts to submit with a single leg Boston crab.
+After the match, Roberts and Johnson attempted to put Roberts' python, "Revelations", on Cornette, but Hart pulled Cornette out of the ring.

+In May 1996, Johnson won the inaugural Kuwait Cup tournament in Kuwait City, defeating Hunter Hearst Helmsley in the finals.